A Guide to TES3MP

 Limited Synchronization

 Some data is not currently synchronized between players and the server, which can lead to inconsistencies between clients, and some data being reset after logging out and rejoining.
-In particular, spell effects, diseases, NPC dispositions and merchant inventories are not saved to the server.
+In particular, NPC dispositions are not saved to the server.

 Outdated Engine